Spine Surgeons treating Chiari Malformation

 Why Choose the Southwest Scoliosis and Spine Institute

-In conclusion, DISH is a non-inflammatory skeletal condition characterized by excessive bone growth along the spine and other parts of the body.
+In conclusion, DISH refers to a non-inflammatory skeletal condition characterized by excessive bone growth along the spine and other parts of the body.
 While often asymptomatic, DISH can lead to pain, stiffness, and mobility issues in some cases.
-Treatment options include non-surgical approaches such as physical therapy and pain management, as well as surgical intervention for severe cases.
+Treatment options include non-surgical approaches such as physical therapy and pain management, as well as surgery for severe cases.
 Choosing a specialized spine institute like the Southwest Scoliosis and Spine Institute can provide individuals with access to comprehensive care and advanced treatment options to effectively manage DISH and improve their quality of life.

 ____________________